ym820/foreground_window_forcast/index.md

 | Accuracy within 10s | 85%          | 80%         |
 | Accuracy within 10s | 86%          | 82%         |

-We hypothesize that the high accuracy yielded in our test results was due to the model correctly predicting 0s.
-This suggests that the model achieved a high accuracy without learning the amplitude of usage time, indicating slight overfitting to our training data and potential poor performance on unseen data.
+When we compare the graph of the model's performance to the table of results, we can see that the model does not perform well on the testing set.
+The graph shows that the model fails to capture most of the spikes, which is in contrast to the high test accuracy reported in the table.
+This discrepancy may be due to the fact that the model is correctly predicting many 0s, which suggests that the accuracy metric may not be a good evaluation tool.

 To address this issue, we could adjusting our evaluation metric to penalize incorrect amplitude predictions more severely while reducing rewards for correctly predicting 0s.
 This approach aims to address the class imbalance between active and inactive usage and encourage the model to focus on learning the amplitude of usage time more accurately.

+Moreover, the graph suggests that the model is able to effectively learn from the training set, but struggles to forecast future patterns.
+We hypothesize that the poor performance on unseen data is due to the insufficient dataset, as there are features in the testing set, such as day of the year and month, which are not present in the training set and thus make the model difficult to generalize.

 # Conclusion

 We have developed software and models that serve as fundamental building blocks for constructing more complex and accurate models to identify suitable applications for pre-launch.
 By developing our own collector, we have gained insights into responsible data collection and good practices for acquiring and storing data.
 Our collector is memory-efficient and can run 24/7 without human intervention.
 If you wish to collect your own data and run it against our model, you can clone our GitHub repository and add the script to your Task Scheduler.
 Detailed instructions are available in the repository.

 Although our HMM model does not achieve the highest accuracy, it indicates that the model is generalizing well rather than simply memorizing and overfitting to the training data.
-Our LSTM model requires further work, and we suggest exploring modifications such as changing the metric to one more suitable for a regression-like classification task, as the current metric can be misleading.
+Our LSTM model requires further work, and we suggest exploring modifications such as changing the metrics to one more suitable for this regression task, as the current accuracy measurement can be misleading.
 Moreover, the high accuracy of the model mostly results from correctly predicting zeros rather than timing and amplitude values.
 We can alter our test set to include only amplitudes or rebalance the amplitude and zero points to more effectively evaluate the model on an unseen dataset.
+Last but not least, we hope to collect additional data for the dataset to capture more consistent usage patterns.

 We encourage those interested in the project to build upon what we have developed by following our GitHub repository.
 All instructions are available in the ReadMe.md file.